 Remove the Wheel

 With the axle now removed, the original wheel should come down out of the forks without much effort.
-Since the wheel is on the ground you may have to lift the bike up, using the bike lift, to roll the tire out from under the fender.
+Since the Harley wheel is on the ground you may have to lift the motorcycle up, using the bike lift, to roll the tire out from under the fender.

-Finish Your 21” Wheel Upgrade by Installing the New Wheel
+Finish Your 21” Wheel Upgrade by Installing the New One

-Now, we typically raise the existing front fender to give the new wheel clearance to roll.
-Remember, it’s important to have proper clearance, or you’re going to damage your brand new wheel.
+Now, we typically raise the existing front fender to give the new wheel clearance to roll on the Harley-Davidson.
+Remember, it’s important to have proper clearance during this conversion, or you’re going to damage your brand-new 21″ front wheel.

 Drill the Mounting Holes for Clearance